contact enquiry list

 They're also useful for keeping guests entertained before your ceremony, or whilst you have your photos taken.

-6. Bands can also DJ
+6. Bands Can Also DJ

 The cost of booking a band with a DJ add-on will be smaller than booking a separate DJ, and you'll save on the hassle of coordinating two different acts.
 You'll also save on space (ideal if your venue is small), since both the band and the DJ will be using the same sound and lighting equipment.

-7. Professional solutions versus DIY
+7. Professional Solutions Versus DIY

-There's a lot to be said for designating the entertainment to an experienced (and sober) professional who is used to dealing with all sorts of trouble-shooting scenarios.
+There's a lot to be said for designating the entertainment to an experienced (and sober!) professional who is used to dealing with all sorts of trouble-shooting scenarios.

 8. Repertoire

-Most DJs have access to thousands of songs in a variety of formats, and can play and mix your favourite tunes into set lists.
+Most DJs have access to thousands of songs in a variety of formats and can play and mix your favourite tunes into set lists.
 However, the live band you choose will probably have a set show and genre(s).

 9. Atmosphere